Michael Llewellyn-Smith: Early life

 Llewellyn-Smith was born in 1939.
 He was educated at Wellington College, a private school in Crowthorne, Berkshire.
 He attended New College, Oxford, where he studied classics, ancient history and philosophy.

 Diplomatic career

 Llewellyn-Smith joined Her Majesty's Diplomatic Service in 1970.
 On 29 March 1980, he was appointed Consul-General at Athens.

 Later life

 Following retirement, Llewellyn-Smith has spent his time writing and lecturing about Greek history and culture.
 He is visiting professor at the Centre for Hellenic Studies, King's College London.
 He is a regular speaker on Swan Hellenic cruises.

 Honours

 On 25 March 1996, Llewellyn-Smith was appointed Knight Commander of the Royal Victorian Order (KCVO).
 He is an Honorary Fellow of St Antony's College, University of Oxford.

 Writings

 In 1965, he published The Great Island: A Study of Crete.
 In 1973, he published the book Ionian Vision: Greece in Asia Minor, 1919–1922 on the Asia Minor Campaign.
 In 2004, he published Athens: A Cultural and Literary History.
+In 2021, he published Venizelos: The Making of a Greek Statesman 1864–1914, on the Greek politician Eleftherios Venizelos.